 Barock Restaurant & Lounge Bar

 Barock is a modern restaurant located in one of the most expensive streets, Parizska.
 It has for a long time been regarded as one of the best in Prague.
-It is a chic, modern bar with restaurant where you can enjoy an exotic cocktail or two or, if you prefer, continue past the bar behind the white columns for more privacy and have a delicious meal.
-Lunchtime brings a fantastic menu, with the local specialIty being Japanese and Thai food, but you can also try French and Danish bakery products from their own bakery, or even exotic cocktails.
-A real indulgence is the sushi or the marinated duck breast with Peking pancakes, which is simply divine.
-These specialities continue into the evening, and with so many mouth-watering dishes on the menu it’s hard to choose what to have.
+It is a chic, modern bar with a restaurant where you can enjoy an exotic cocktail or two or, if you prefer, continue past the bar behind the white columns for more privacy and have a delicious meal.
+Lunchtime brings a fantastic menu, with the local specialIty being Japanese and Thai food.
+Still, you can also try French and Danish bakery products from their own bakery or even exotic cocktails.
+A real indulgence is sushi or the marinated duck breast with Peking pancakes, which is simply divine.
+These specialities continue into the evening, and with so many mouth-watering dishes on the menu, it’s hard to choose what to have.
 Prices are rather high, with lunch main courses ranging from 250 to 550 CZK, while the evening menu ranges from 300 to 600 CZK.

 Address: Pařížská 22 – 24, Prague 1; www.barockrestaurant.cz

-This is a unique restaurant in the heart of Letná park with wonderful views over the historic centre of Prague.
-Letenský Zámeček’s comprises of four restaurants, each with its own personality.
-Prices are reasonable, with mains ranging from 200 to 500 CZK, pizza around 150 CZK, and Pillsner Urquell beer around 40 CZK.
+This is a unique restaurant in the heart of Letná park with wonderful views over the historical centre of Prague.
+Letenský Zámeček’s comprises four restaurants, each with its own personality.
+Prices are reasonable, with mains ranging from 200 to 500 CZK, pizza around 150 CZK, and Pilsner Urquell beer around 40 CZK.